Categorical absorptions of singularities and degenerations: Crepant categorical resolutions for nodal varieties

 \subsection{Bondal--Orlov localization}

-It is a conjecture of Bondal and Orlov (see~\cite[\S5]{BO02} and~\cite[Conjecture~1.9]{Ef20}) that if~$X$ is a variety with rational singularities, and~$\pi \colon \tX \to X$ is a resolution then {the pushforward functor}~$\pi_* \colon \Db(\tX) \to \Db(X)$ is a Verdier localization.
+It is a conjecture of Bondal and Orlov (see~\cite[Section~5]{BO02} and~\cite[Conjecture~1.9]{Ef20}) that if~$X$ is a variety with rational singularities and~$\pi \colon \tX \to X$ is a resolution, then {the pushforward functor}~$\pi_* \colon \Db(\tX) \to \Db(X)$ is a Verdier localization.
 The main advance in this direction was obtained in~\cite{Ef20}; we prove a slight extension of his results in a convenient form.
-Recall from Definition~\ref{def:cc} the notion of a categorical contraction.